9th8/up-to-date-real-world-haskell/0-why-haskell.md

 ### Applications and libraries

-If you\'re looking for a Haskell library to use for a particular task, or an application written in Haskell, check out the following resources.
+If you're looking for a Haskell library to use for a particular task, or an application written in Haskell, check out the following resources.

 -   The Haskell community maintains a central repository of open source Haskell libraries and applications.
-It\'s called [Hackage](http://hackage.haskell.org/), and it lets you search for software to download, or browse its collection by category.
+It's called [Hackage](http://hackage.haskell.org/), and it lets you search for software to download, or browse its collection by category.
 -   The [Haskell